We are a Marxist organization that supports the development of class struggle politics.

 The primary objective of all socialist organizing should be to arm working people with class politics.
 It is only through efforts to reach workers in the context of political and industrial action–such as canvassing door-to-door or discussions in the workplace–that we can persuade America’s diverse working class.

 In service of this goal, we provide members with a network of socialists interested in organizing according to Our Shared Principles.
-We also provide practical guidance on being an effective organizer and making the most of organizing opportunities, especially campaigns and projects within the DSA.
+We also provide practical guidance on being an effective organizer and making the most of organizing opportunities.

 2. Reforming our political organizations